 As for ingredients, the dominant flavor besides the pork is ginger.
 Sheng Yang’s recipe calls for a full cup of minced ginger.
 I chose to cut that in half, but I grated the ginger instead.

 I also added chopped fresh cilantro and thai basil, because I really like fresh herbs in my fresh sausages.
 I am guess Sheng would not mind.

 Why wild boar? because I am me, and I have lots of it lying around in my freezer.
 I think wild boar goes better with this sausage, as traditional Hmong (really any Asian) pork is free-ranging and has a diverse appetite.
 Non-hunters should substitute in good-quality domestic pork.
-If you are in Sacramento, I’d buy it from John Bledsoe at either the Davis farmer’s market on Saturday or the Sacramento market on Sunday.

 How to serve these links?
 On their own, with rice, in a stir fry, in a bowl of pho (one of the world’s greatest soups) or in a bahn mi sandwich (one of the world’s greatest sandwiches).

 NOTE: If you are unfamiliar with making sausages at home, I wrote a good step-by-step on the technique over at my friend Elise’s site Simply Recipes.
 You can read it here.

 Makes about 5 pounds, or about 25 sausages

 - 3 1/2 pounds pork or wild boar